valencik/mastersAPSC/documents/thesis/thesis.md

 As the progression of transformations shows, an identifier that becomes non-unique in transformation 1 will continue to appear in the output results of transformations 2 and 3.
 Some authors have been represented up to 6 different ways.
 Surnames composed of multiple words separated by spaces are likely to be multiply represented.
-The output of transformation 3 provided a list of reasonable size to apply additional analysis to.
+The output of transformation 3 provided a list of reasonable size to apply additional analysis.
 There are 3063 groups of identifiers identified as duplicates in the transformation 3 analysis (and 6561 identifiers in total).

 We have reduced, by two orders of magnitude, the number of identifiers that should be subject to additional analysis.
 With the transformed list, it is worth repeating analysis.
 Performing the Levenshtein distance analysis on the 'nopunc' list will locate identifiers where an initial has been omitted as an edit distance of 1.
-For example the edit distance of 'J.P.Svenne' and 'J.Svenne' is 2 before the transformations and 1 afterwards.
+For example the edit distance of `J.P.Svenne` and `J.Svenne` is 2 before the transformations and 1 afterwards.
 %- Sam Austin

 Performing the Levenshtein distance analysis will still fall short of identifying identifiers where the first name is fully spelled out.
 `Adam Sarty` and `A.Sarty` are both valid identifiers for a single author.
 An application to locate multiple identifiers of this type would require a significant modification to the existing string metrics.
 There are many open source implementations of string distance functions, so a modification is not out of the question.
-However, such a modification is outside the scope of this work.
+However, such modification is outside the scope of this work.

 ### Collaboration Groups
 In addition to single authors who may or may not be multiply identified, there are collaboration groups.